minalduggal/Diabetes_prediction-project/README.md

 🩺 Diabetes Prediction using Machine Learning

 This project is a machine learning-based designed to predict whether a person is diabetic or not based on medical information.
-The  uses a trained model and a user-friendly interface built with Streamlit.

 🧠 Overview

-This is a simple machine learning application that predicts the likelihood of diabetes based on 8 input features like Glucose level, Blood Pressure, Age, etc. It uses a Logistic Regression model trained on the Pima Indians Diabetes Dataset.
+This is a simple machine learning application that predicts the likelihood of diabetes based on 8 input features like Glucose level, Blood Pressure, Age, etc. It uses a svm model trained on the Pima Indians Diabetes Dataset.

 🔧 Tech Stack
 - Python 🐍